sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Where do you maintain password?
 Youdon't want to have password clear text in the VCap services - use vault or creduhub - during runtithe passworkd

-  will be retrived from the valut
+  will be retrived from the vault

 - ??Microanaut framework?